 - Achievements.
 This is a classic topic.
 Frequently when talking about oneself, a person associates with the achievements he/ she has got.
 The topic is good to choose but still be sure that you do not merely focus on the accomplishments but also pinpoint to your specific personal traits and features that have helped you achieve something in life.

 - Fixed mistakes.
 If a student mentions in the ‘Who am I’ essay that he/ she always does everything correctly and in the best way, it may sound really arrogant and also suspicious.
 Just agree: there is hardly any person who makes no mistakes.
 When it comes to the ‘Who am I’’ essay writing, it is better to specify that you have made mistakes and you solved them.
-A topic of you overcoming some mistake in life is great for a ‘Who am I’ essay.
-By outlining how you have fixed some mistake or overcome some challenge, you will reflect on your strengths.

 - Dramatic change.
 If you have some experience in your life when you have drastically changed your career or major, here you go.
 Tell about this experience and pinpoint to the difference you felt when you changed something in life.
 Focus on the responsibilities and decisions that you have had in your life so far.